gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 - **Documentation of concurrency contracts.** A blanket test reads like a specification.

 The trade-off: you have to know what scenario to test. blanket won't discover bugs, it reproduces ones you understand.
-Ideal workflow: an SMC tool finds bugs, blanket pins them as regression tests.
+Ideal workflow: an SMC tool or DST harness finds bugs, blanket pins them as regression tests.

-## A complete test suite example
+## A complete test suite example: thread-safe LRU cache

 Testing a thread-safe LRU cache: